curiousest/curiousest.github.io/_drafts/2024-09-01-generating-science-fiction-with-llms.md

 ---

 If you're impressed with the story I wrote "with" the LLM, it's like being impressed with a twelve-year-old's assignment that was mostly written by their parent.
+In my imagination, writing with an LLM should be like going from finger-painting to photoshop.
+This was more like going from a fountain pen to a word processor, but I'm still using the tip of the pen to move the mouse and press each key.
+Fortunately, I was never any good at handwriting so it's not as painful as it could be.

 [funny picture]